 I recently crossed my fifth year mark as a coach.
 It’s easy to remember back when I began studying to become a coach and get my certification.
 I was full of passion and zeal for helping other entrepreneurs and business owners stay in business and succeed, along with a desire to escape from the golden handcuffs of my last job.
 For those who aren’t familiar with golden handcuffs, that’s when you have a job that’s paying you a lot of money, but it is controlling your life and you feel chained to it.

-In my current practice, I empower ambitious professionals to add at least $10K to their salaries.
+In my current practice, I empower ambitious executives and professionals to add at least $10K to their salaries.
 We do that in a variety of ways, but one of them involves growing their business.
 A profound statement I heard when starting out was “There’s a thin line between being self-employed and unemployed.”
 Regardless of what type of business you have, I’ve learned that there are a few things you can do to increase your odds of success and stay in business.